The National Climate Change Information System Documentation

 }

-- Build the solution (rightclick on the
+• Build the solution (rightclick on the .sln file and run Build)

 You will now be presented with the Publish wizard where you should set the following configs:

-Deployment Mode
+• set Deployment Mode to Self-contained

 Save your settings and publish!

-You will now have the API files populated inside the folder you published to, copy all its contents and paste it into the folder on your server that you had previously allocated for your API (in our case it's C:\inetpub\wwwroot\NCCRD\API
+You will now have the API files populated inside the folder you published to, copy all its contents and paste it into the folder on your server that you had previously allocated for your API (in our case it's C:\inetpub\wwwroot\NCCRD\API)

 Configure IIS